-Together with our Emergency Service partners, we are here to keep the communities within East Riding of Yorkshire, Hull, North Lincolnshire and North East Lincolnshire a safer place to; live, work and visit, 24 hours a day, every day of the year.
+Together with our Emergency Service partners, we are here to keep the communities within East Riding of Yorkshire, Hull, North Lincolnshire and North East Lincolnshire a safer place to live, work and visit, 24 hours a day, every day of the year.

 We believe the most effective way to save lives, reduce injuries and other losses through fire and other emergencies is to reduce the number of incidents that occur.
 To help us achieve this our local Public Safety teams work closely with partner organisations and our communities on initiatives to prevent incidents.

-We review our Strategic Plan annually and measure our targets in our Annual Performance Report to ensure we are providing you with an assured level of service.
-Giving you the peace of mind that we are working to help you stay safe in your home, at work and when you’re out and about in Humberside.
+We review our Strategic Plan annually and measure our targets in our Annual Performance Report to ensure we are providing you with an assured level of service, giving you peace of mind that we are working to help you stay safe in your home, at work and when you’re out and about in the community.

-We are committed to be an equal, diverse and inclusive Service, and our Principles and Behaviours underpin everything we do:
+We are committed to being an equal, diverse and inclusive Service, and our Principles and Behaviours underpin everything we do: